yuvaldori/gigaspaces-wiki-jekyll/xap100net/net-tutorial-part7.markdown

 ### Persistence Adapter
 XAP comes with a built in implementation of Space Persistency for NHibernate.
-This implementation is an extension of the `ISqlDataSource` class.
+This implementation is an extension of the `AbstractExternalDataSource` class.
 The implementation allows objects to be persisted using NHibernate mappings.